zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 .use(app)
 ```

-You must both `require` your `app.js` file, and `use()` it in order for zetta to execute it at runtime.
+You must both `require` your `app.js` file, and `use()` it in order for Zetta to execute it at runtime.

 #Interaction

 ## Running the Server Node

-Save your code, and rerun zetta with `node server.js`.
-Now lets head back over to the zetta browser to see this new interaciton at work.
+Save your code, and rerun Zetta with `node server.js`.
+Now lets head back over to the Zetta browser to see this new interaciton at work.
 The browser should look just as it did before:

 ![Zetta Browser root with Microphone](/images/recipes/security_system/screens/browser-microphone-2.png){:.zoom}

 ##Make it Beep!
 (Again!)

-Just like before, pressing the `beep` in the zetta browser button will cause your piezo buzzer to make sound.
+Just like before, pressing the `beep` in the Zetta browser button will cause your piezo buzzer to make sound.
 Click on the `microphone` device to show the detail view, and make a loud noise (like a clap), or just tap on the top of the microphone.
 Whenever you see a spike in the graph, you should also hear the piezo buzzer sound.

 ![Zetta Browser root with Microphone](/images/recipes/security_system/screens/browser-microphone-interaction.png){:.zoom}

 ## What just happened?!

-We wrote an app to coordinate actions between devices connected to zetta.
-The app used zetta queries to find devices registered to our node, and `server.observe()` to guarantee the devices were available before trying to run logic that included them.
+We wrote an app to coordinate actions between devices connected to Zetta.
+The app used Zetta queries to find devices registered to our node, and `server.observe()` to guarantee the devices were available before trying to run logic that included them.

-Specifically, we told zetta to watch the volume `stream` of our microphone, and to trigger `turn-on-pulse` for the piezzo device when the microphone's volume goes above `20`.
+Specifically, we told Zetta to watch the volume `stream` of our microphone, and to trigger `turn-on-pulse` for the piezzo device when the microphone's volume goes above `20`.

 # 5. Turn on the Lights